What do we know about the coronavirus? | DW | 23.12.2020

 There is evidence to suggest that the virus had already spread worldwide in late summer 2019.
 It has since been found in samples taken in Italy in September of that year which is consistent with an analysis of SARS-CoV genomes by British researchers.

-Typical of the virus are the spike proteins (ACE-2) located on its surface.
+A typical feature of the virus is the spike proteins (ACE-2) located on its surface.
 These are crucial for binding to the host cell.
-That is why a large part of drug and vaccine development is focused on binding or blocking this protein or rendering it ineffective in some other way.
+That is why a large part of drug and vaccine development has been focused on binding or blocking this protein, or rendering it ineffective in some other way.

 A model of the coronavirus: Most prominent is the spike protein (S) that gives the virus its crown-like appearance

-In the meantime, it has been established — among other things by a study carried out by virologists in the city of Heinsberg, one of the first hotbeds of the disease in Germany — that the virus is particularly prevalent in the throat and lungs.
-The greatest danger of infection is — besides coming into direct contact with an infected person or touching a contaminated surface, known as smear infections — through aerosols.
-These spread particularly well through air-conditioning systems, such as those used widely in the meat industry.
+In the meantime, a study carried out by virologists in the city of Heinsberg, one of the first hotbeds of the disease in Germany, has established that the virus is particularly prevalent in the throat and lungs.
+The greatest danger of infection — besides coming into direct contact with an infected person or touching a contaminated surface, known as smear infections — is through aerosol transmission.
+The virus can spread particularly well through air-conditioning systems, such as those used widely in the meat industry.

 Closed rooms with many people in them are very dangerous.
-That is why lockdown measures, the closure of entertainment establishments and the cancellation of trade fairs and major events were very effective in containing the disease.
+That's why lockdown measures, the closure of entertainment establishments and the cancellation of trade fairs and major events were very effective in containing the disease.

 The largest chains of infection could be traced back to so-called superspreader events.

-The use of mouth-and-nose protection, i.e., face masks, has now become established in almost all countries of the world.
-However, many medical professionals initially questioned whether most people are capable of using it in everyday life in such a way as to help prevent potential virus transmission.
+The use of mouth-and-nose protection, i.e., face masks,has now become established in almost all countries of the world.
+However, many medical professionals initially questioned whether most people were capable of using masks in everyday life in such a way as to help prevent potential virus transmission.

 What is most important is for people to wash their hands, keep their distance from others and air rooms thoroughly.

-Even if some pets, such as cats, ferrets and golden hamsters, can become infected by humans, they do not play a significant role in infection chains.
-However, infections in mink farms in numerous countries caused great concerns among veterinary doctors.
-Authorities ordered the culling of millions of animals.
+Even if some pets, such as cats, ferrets and golden hamsters, can become infected by humans, they have not been found to play a significant role in infection chains.
+However, infections in mink farms in numerous countries have caused great concerns among veterinary doctors.
+Authorities have subsequently ordered the culling of millions of animals.

 Some groups of people are more often affected than others: People with previous illnesses, elderly people, people with blood type A and men are more at risk.

-Pathologists who examined COVID-19 victims were able to confirm that high blood pressure, diabetes, cancer, kidney failure, liver cirrhosis, asthma and cardiovascular diseases are among the most dangerous preexisting conditions.
+Pathologists who have examined COVID-19 victims have been able to confirm that high blood pressure, diabetes, cancer, kidney failure, liver cirrhosis, asthma and cardiovascular diseases are among the most dangerous preexisting conditions.
 In principle, however, a severe case of the disease can affect anybody, including young people.

 Mild forms of COVID-19 can present like a cold.
 Typical symptoms are a sore throat, breathing problems and a loss of sense of smell and taste.